nspcc-dev/.github/profile/README.md

 and Go smart contract compiler, take a look at [neo-go](https://github.com/nspcc-dev/neo-go) repository, it's all there.
 It uses dBFT protocol implementation from [dbft](https://github.com/nspcc-dev/dbft).

-To learn more about Neo smart contract development in go take a look at [neo-go-sc-wrkshp](https://github.com/nspcc-dev/neo-go-sc-wrkshp).
+To learn more about Neo smart contract development in Go take a look at [neo-go-sc-wrkshp](https://github.com/nspcc-dev/neo-go-sc-wrkshp).

 There is also a Neo performance testing tool, [neo-bench](https://github.com/nspcc-dev/neo-bench).